olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 return thingVisible ? <section>Here's a thing for you!</section> : null;
 ```

 This is fine and works.
-Probably you notice no difference in performance either on your ultra powerful developer machine.
-And probably there is no real performance issue in this case.
-But imagine if these pile up and suddenly you would have tens or hundreds of similar unnecessary JS computations to be run on the client-side.
+Probably you notice no difference in performance either on your hyper powerful developer machine.
+And probably, there is no real performance issue in this case.
+But imagine if these pile up and suddenly you would have tens or hundreds of similar unnecessary JS computations to be run on the client-side or some larger and longer executions that are taking place.

 ### Using HTML + CSS Animation

-However, you can animate content to appear on the page with a delay using CSS animations and `animation-delay`.
+Using CSS, you can animate content to appear on the page with a delay using CSS animations and `animation-delay`.
 This is supported by all browsers and could even have a better end user experience as you could fade the content in or use any other ways of making the content appear more smoothly.

+**The HTML:**

 ```html
 <section class="fade-in">Here's a thing for you!</section>
 ```

+**The CSS:**

 ```css
 .fade-in {